 How Long Suboxone Lasts in the Body

 You’ll feel the effects of a Suboxone dose for about 24 hours.
 That’s why most people take the medication just once per day.
-But your body needs time to process the ingredients.
-Your medication may appear in some types of drug tests for up to 90 days.
+But your body needs time to process the medication, and it may appear on a hair follicle test up to 90 days after taking it.

-Unlike other OUD medications (like methadone), Suboxone can be used at home.
+Unlike other OUD medications (like methadone), Suboxone can be used at home from the very first dose.
 Suboxone also lasts in the body longer than methadone, which makes daily dosing convenient.

 Buprenorphine is a Schedule III controlled substance.
 Most employers don’t include buprenorphine in routine drug tests.
 But if you’re concerned, tell the testing company about your medication and offer proof of your prescription.
 If your medication shows on a drug panel, your prescription will explain its presence.